chainguard-dev/edu/content/open-source/melange/getting-started-with-melange.md

 The following apko specification will create a container image tailored to the application we built in the previous steps.
 Because we defined the PHP dependencies as runtime dependencies within the apk, you don't need to require these packages again here.
 The container entrypoint command will be set to `/usr/bin/minicli`, where the application executable is located.

-One important thing to note is how we reference the apk as a local package within the `repositories` section of the YAML file.
+One important thing to note is how we reference the `hello-minicli` apk as a local package within the `repositories` section of the YAML file.
 The `@local` notation tells apko to search for apks in the specified directory, in this case `/work/packages`.

-Place the following content in your `apko.yaml` file:
+Place the following text in your `apko.yaml` file:

 ```yaml
 contents: